Multiple-photon bundle emission in the $n$-photon Jaynes-Cummings model: Multiple-photon bundle emission in the Mollow regime

 \subsection{Multiple-photon bundle emission}

 In the above subsection, we have analyzed the super-Rabi oscillation between the states $|0\rangle|+\rangle$ and $|n\rangle|-\rangle$ for $n=2$ and $3$.
 The oscillation provides a mechanism for the preparation of the two- (three-) photon state.
 In the presence of the optical dissipation, the photons will be emitted and then the multiple-photon bundle emission takes place in this system.
 To completely describe the bundle emission process, we adopt the method of quantum master equation to govern the evolution of the system and then study the quantum statistics of the system.
-Including the disspations of the TLS and the optical mode, the evolution of the system is governed by the quantum master equation
+In the weak- and strong-coupling regimes, we can assume that the optical mode and the TSL are connected with two individual heat baths.
+Including the dissipations of the TLS and the optical mode, the evolution of the system is governed by the quantum master equation~\cite{scully_zubairy_1997}

-where the Hamiltonian $H_{I}$ is given in Eq.~({\ref{HI}}), $\kappa~(\gamma)$ is the decay rate of the optical mode (TLS).
+where the Hamiltonian $H_{I}$ is given in Eq.~({\ref{HI}}), $\kappa~(\gamma)$ is the decay rate of the optical mode (TLS), and $\gamma_{\phi}$ is the pure dephasig rate of the TLS.
 The standard Lindblad super-operators are defined by $\mathcal{L}[o]\rho=(2o\rho o^{\dagger}-\rho o^{\dagger}o-o^{\dagger}o\rho)/2$ for $o=a$ and $\sigma_{-}$.
 For the case of multiple-photon bundle emission, here we consider the vacuum baths for both the TLS and the optical mode.
 This is valid because the thermal excitation number is almost zero for typical TLS and bosonic mode at the optical frequency range and room temperature.
 This treatment is also valid for the superconducting qubit and microwave photons, which have characteristic frequency around $10$ GHz and environment temperature about $15$ mK.
 However, if the bosonic mode is a mechanical resonator with typical resonance frequency $10$ MHz-$100$ MHz, then a heat bath of the bosonic mode should be considered.

 To study the quantum statistics of the $n$-photon JC model, we analyze the equal-time $\ell$th-order correlation function of the optical mode~\cite{scully_zubairy_1997}, which is defined by